-“Newer models, however, are able to reduce this charging time with special designed food, and even normal food.
-But they require entering into sleep at least once each two Gaian days for at least six hours.”
+“Newer models, however, are able to reduce this charging time with specially designed food, and even normal food.
+But they require entering into sleep at least once every two Gaian days for at least six hours.”

 “I’m not completely sure… it isn’t well understood… It seems that the AI needs to enter a sleep-like phase…”

 “Do they dream?”

 “Huh?
 I don’t know… They never speak of what happens to them while they sleep…”

 “Anyways, Bioandroids do not need this external power source and are able to power themselves just by means of ingesting food.”